MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-an-extension.md

 ## Decide how you will implement the extension.

 The [Build 2016 session about app extensions](https://channel9.msdn.com/Events/Build/2016/B808) demonstrates how to use the public folder that is shared between the host and the extensions.
 In that example, the extension is implemented by a Javascript file that is stored in the public folder, which the host invokes.
-That approach has the advantage of being lightweight, does not require compilation, and can support making the default landing page that provides instructions for the extension and a link to the host app's Windows Store page.
+That approach has the advantage of being lightweight, does not require compilation, and can support making the default landing page that provides instructions for the extension and a link to the host app's Microsoft Store page.
 See the [Build 2016 app extension code sample](https://github.com/Microsoft/App-Extensibility-Sample) for details.
 Specifically, see the **InvertImageExtension** project and `InvokeLoad()` in ExtensionManager.cs in the **ExtensibilitySample** project.

 In this example, we'll use an app service to implement the extension.
 App services have the following advantages: